IMB-AI/NetSLE/README.md

 # NetSLE
 # README for NetSLE

-#### By preparing prior knowledge data and DEG information for a specific disease in the required file format and organizing them in the correct directory, you can prioritize the biomarker list for that disease.
-For SLE cases, use the data and command below.
 > Before start, create a virtual environment for analysis using anaconda program and ___NetSLE.yml___ file.
 Then, unzip the network file ("string_0.txt.zip") in ./data/network.
 ```
 conda env create -f NetSLE.yml